CasualChaos/comm-recipes/docs/Cheesy Pasta Bake.md

 Make up a batch of [Simple Pasta Sauce](Simple Pasta Sauce.html), cook whatever else you want (canned lentils, bacon, mushrooms, canned tuna) and add to sauce.
 Cook your pasta until it's about 4min from done.
 Chuck all of that in a baking dish/casserole dish, put cheese on top and whack it in the oven at about 200C for 20-30min.
 EZ.
 Make sure your pasta sauce isn't too dry also.

+The bocconcini is critical, so good.
+Plus you can use leftovers on your [pizza](pizza dough.html).

 ## Ingredients

 -  500g pasta, penne or spiral is nice